alphagov/government-digital-strategy/README.md

 _These document all the larger updates to the site we've done sinch the launch.
 If you'd like a full list, just view the commits log.
 A lot of minor changes or very small bug fixes are not listed here, else we'd just be duplicating the Git commit log._

+__26/11/12__
+- no more bar chart images!
+We've switched to using our own JS bar chart plugin, [Magna Charta](http://github.com/alphagov/magna-charta).

 __21/11/12__
 - replacing "service owner" / "service manager" text with "Service Manager" to be consistent.